arvindcv/ML_AI/CapStone/README.md

 > Written with [StackEdit](https://stackedit.io/).

 # Objective
-#### The objective of this Capstone project is to perform sentiment analysis of tweets.
+#### The objective of this project is to perform sentiment analysis of tweets.
-#### The effort is towards building a model which should be able to predict if a incoming tweet can be classified as a tweet which has sentiment towards indicating occurrence of disaster. e.g. I live on the pacific coast. a level 5 hurricane is heading towards our town.
+#### The effort is towards building a model which should be able to predict if a incoming tweet can be classified as a tweet which has sentiment towards indicating occurrence of disaster. e.g. "I live on the pacific coast. a level 5 hurricane is heading towards our town", should be predicted as a 1 indicating it is a related to a disaster message, while a tweet "firestone movie is a whirlwind comedy", should be predicted as a 0, indicating it is a normal tweet without any indications of disaster event in it.

-## There are multiple uses of this project
+## Following are the uses of the project
 #### There are multiple uses of this effort
 #### 1. It can be used to proactively get hints of disasters before they can happen.
-#### 2. It can be used by news agencies to know where possibly they need coverage.
+#### 2. It can be used by news agencies to know where possibly they should be covering.
 #### 3. The model can be used for other sentiment analysis like customer support to know if there customer is happy or unhappy with their experience.
 #### 4. The model can also be used for searching web to gather posts on a particular topic and weigh the sentiment across posts e.g. restaurants reviews, product reviews, company service reviews etc.